4811 Senior Procurement Technician

 Experience: At least three years of procurement experience is required; public procurement experience is preferred.
 Specific experience soliciting quotes and/or bids is required.
 Experience implementing and/or administering a procurement card process is preferred.

-Skills: A keyboarding rate of forty words per minute is required.
-Skill in the use of personal computers and/or Enterprise Resource Planning (ERP) systems are required, including proficiency in Microsoft Word and Excel.
+Skills: Keyboarding skills are required.
+Skills in the use of personal computers and/or Enterprise Resource Planning (ERP) systems are required, including proficiency in Microsoft Word and Excel.
 The ability to operate a ten-key calculator, electronic photocopier, and other standard office machines, maintain complex filing systems and records, and make mathematical calculations are required.
-Must have the ability to learn new skills and processes and be able to implement new programs and processes, as required.
+The ability to learn new skills and processes and to implement new programs and processes is required.

-Effort: The Senior Procurement Technician position is primarily sedentary; however, may require occasional lifting and carrying of materials and equipment weighing up to twenty-five pounds, to reach heights up to eight feet by climbing a ladder or stool, and to bend or crouch to reach materials or equipment stored on lower shelves or in lower cabinets/desk drawers.
+Effort: The Senior Procurement Technician position is primarily sedentary.
 The Senior Procurement Technician position requires keyboarding on a daily basis, which may be extensive at times.

 ESSENTIAL DUTIES AND RESPONSIBILITIES